Classic 4 day Inca Trail

 • Due to Government regulations, only 500 people are allowed on the Classic 4-day Inca trail each day, among hikers, cooks and porters.

-• To ensure the Inca trail permits and the Machu Picchu entrance fees, government regulations require full and CURRENT PASSPORT INFORMATION of all the hikers.
+• To ensure the Inca trail permits and the Machu Picchu entrance fees, government regulations require FULL AND CURRENT PASSPORT INFORMATION of all hikers.

-• Inca trail permits are non-transferable and are sold out months in advance.
-We recommend our clients book asap (at least 3 months in advance).
+• Inca Trail permits are non-transferable and often sell out months in advance.
+We recommend that our clients book as soon as possible (at least 3 months in advance).

-• Hikers are in charge of carrying their own personal gear and should make a honest assessment of their physical condition.
-If a personal porter is desired, it is very important to request one at time of booking, as they are included in the 500 people/day limit.
+• Hikers are responsible for carrying their own personal gear and should make an honest assessment of their physical condition.
+If a personal porter is desired, it’s very important to request one at the time of booking, as porters are included in the 500-person-per-day limit.

 BUSINESS SOCIAL RESPONSIBILITY:

-Peru Machupicchu Tours S.A. is committed to traveling in a way that is respectful of local people, their culture, local economies and the environment.
-With your participation we can help conserving the area we visit and bring positive benefits to our host communities.
+Peru Machu Picchu Tours S.A. is committed to responsible travel that respects local people, their culture, local economies, and the environment.
+With your support, we can help conserve the areas we visit and bring positive benefits to the communities that welcome us.

 Hike styleActive